RenneLab/hybkit/sample_05_fold_target_region_analysis/fold_target_region_notes.rst

     $ sh ./prepare_data.sh

-The unpacked data-files require ~0.2 Gb of space.
+The unpacked data-files require ~0.2 GB of space.
-The completed output of the analysis requires ~50 Mb of space.
+The completed output of the analysis requires ~50 MB of space.

 Fold Target Region Analysis Example Output
 ------------------------------------------